Argentina's Fernandez asks Pope to intervene over Falklands

 “I asked for his intervention on the question of the Malvinas,” she told reporters afterwards, using the Argentinian name for the islands.

-Fernandez added that she hoped that Francis could help “to avoid problems that might emerge from the militarization of Great Britain in the south Atlantic”.
+“I asked for his intervention to avoid problems that could emerge from the militarization of Great Britain in the south Atlantic,” she said.

-A Vatican spokesman said he would make no comment on Fernandez’s remarks on Monday, but the Holy See may be irritated by an attempt so early in the papacy to draw Francis into a political dispute - which popes traditionally avoid.
+“We want a dialogue and that’s why we asked the pope to intervene so that the dialogue is successful.”

 Cameron said the people of the islands had made their view clear in a referendum last week in which they overwhelmingly voted in favor of remaining British.